jayxdev/intoxicating-substance-consumption-analysis/README.md

 ## 📈 Insights Delivered

+- 23.74% People Were Daily Users.
+- Alcohol and Tobacco emerged as the most consumed substances, followed by Cannabis.
-- Substance use is highest among [30+ age group].
+- Substance use is common among youth, often influenced by peers, stress, and curiosity.
 - Emoji-based questions improved engagement by over 30%.
-- High-risk users show strong correlation with [e.g., late-night activity and peer influence].

 ## 📬 Contact